-In June 2012, with the acquisition of Novellus, the Company assumed \$700 million in aggregate principal amount of 2.625% Convertible Senior Notes due May 2041 (collectively with the 2018 Notes, the "Convertible Notes").
-The Company pays cash interest at an annual rate of 2.625%, on a semi-annual basis on May 15 and November 15 of each year on the 2041 Notes.
+In June 2012, with the acquisition of Novellus, the Company assumed \$700 million in aggregate principal amount of 2.625% Convertible Senior Notes due May 15, 2041 (the "2041 Notes").
+The Company pays cash interest at an annual rate of 2.625%, on a semi-annual basis on May 15 and November 15 of each year.
 The 2041 Notes also have a contingent interest payment provision that may require the Company to pay additional interest, up to 0.60% per year, based on certain thresholds, beginning with the semi-annual interest payment on May 15, 2021, and upon the occurrence of certain events, as outlined in the indenture governing the 2041 Notes.

-The Company separately accounts for the liability and equity components of the Convertible Notes.
-The initial debt components of the Convertible Notes were valued based on the present value of the future cash flows using the Company's borrowing rate at the date of the issuance or assumption for similar debt instruments without the conversion feature, which equals the effective interest rate on the liability component disclosed in the table below, respectively.
+The Company separately accounts for the liability and equity components of the 2041 Notes.
+The initial debt components of the 2041 Notes were valued based on the present value of the future cash flows using the Company's borrowing rate at the date of the issuance or assumption for similar debt instruments without the conversion feature, which equals the effective interest rate on the liability component disclosed in the table below, respectively.
 The equity component was initially valued equal to the principle value of the notes, less the present value of the future cash flows using the Company's borrowing rate at the date of the issuance or assumption for similar debt instruments without a conversion feature, which equated to the initial debt discount.